abijithraaz/Rank-the-topics-in-reddit-with-the-help-of-luigi/third-review/Readme.md

 Run the command to verify that image is created is :> docker images

+Please edit the db host ip from localhost to mysql container ip.

 Then build the project using below command

 eg: **docker-compose build**